AMJoshaghani/IceBottle-Simulation/README.md

 1. Go to the **Releases** section of this GitHub repository.
 2. Download the latest version for your operating system (e.g., `.exe` for Windows or `.AppImage` for Linux).
-3. Run the executable file inside (e.g., `IceBottle-Simulation.exe` on Windows, `IceBottle-Simulation.AppImage` on Linux).
+3. Run the executable file (e.g., `IceBottle-Simulation.exe` on Windows, `IceBottle-Simulation.AppImage` on Linux).
     *   **On Linux:** You may need to give the file executable permissions first.
 You can do this in your file manager or by running `chmod +x IceBottle-Simulation.AppImage` in a terminal within the downloaded folder.

 ### Option 2: Building from Source (Requires Rust)